-- Progress made in respect of implementing the Anti-Fraud and Corruption Strategies; - Reports received by the entity regarding fraud and corruption incidents with the view to making any recommendations to the Chief Executive Officer and Chairperson of the Audit Committee; - Reports on all investigations initiated and concluded; and - All allegations received via the hotline.
+- Progress is made with respect to implementing the Anti-Fraud and Corruption Strategies. - Reports received by the entity regarding fraud and corruption incidents with a view to making recommendations to the Chief Executive Officer and Chairperson of the Audit Committee. - Reports on all investigations initiated and concluded; and - All allegations received via the hotline.

-5.1.3.
+5.1.2.
 An ethical culture